 You can see the five I used on the left, under “Selected Fields”.

-The timestamp is included automagically.
+The timestamp is included auto-magically.
 They show on the right in the order chosen.
 If you don’t like that order, hover over the column headers and click on the very small left, right arrows (<<, >>) to shift the chosen column over.

 If you hover over an entry, you’ll see tiny plus / minus (+, -) signs in circles.
 See the next screen capture.